disaverio/observer/README.md

 Boolean expressions to compare multiple single conditions is supported.

 To use boolean operators you have to set `conditions` as array, where first element **is** one of `"AND"`, `"OR"`, `"NOT"`.
 Subsequent elements can be single conditions or array itself (recursive).
+If operator is `"NOT"`, in the array can be only another element, the condition.

 Example condition: `(A && B && (C || !D || E))` will be: